andybel/andybel/README.md

 - ⛰  I enjoy creating mountain videography for [my channel](https://www.youtube.com/channel/UCmt50IAPXu00bLEjJM8AX9w)
 - 🎸 I'm an active musician in [Heavy Rotators](https://soundcloud.com/heavyrotators)
 - 📫 How to reach me: [linkedin](https://www.linkedin.com/in/andy-bell-ios)
 - ⚡ Fun fact: Here is a picture of the surface of Titan taken by the Cassini/Huygens probe.
-Titan was about 1.2 Billion kilmoeters from Earth when this picture was taken! 😵🪐
+Titan was about 1.2 Billion kilometers from Earth when this picture was taken! 😵🪐

 <img src="huygens_titan.jpg">